HCastano/urban-planning-in-the-paraverse-with-ink/README.md

 This sounds like quite a bit of work, when all you really wanted to do was deploy an application and gets users playing with it, no?

-## Smart Contracts in Hybrid Chains
+## Smart Contracts and Hybrid Chains

 Now that we understand some of the fundamental advantages of smart contracts, how can we leverage these in the context of hybrid chains?